-WARREN COUNTY, NJ – The Warren County Mosquito Commission has announced that it will be spraying against mosquitoes in parts of Alpha Borough, Franklin Township, Harmony Township, Lopatcong Township, Phillipsburg and Pohatcong Township tonight.
+WARREN COUNTY, NJ – The Warren County Mosquito Commission has announced that it will be spraying against mosquitoes tonight, weather permitting, in parts of Alpha Borough, Harmony Township, Lopatcong Township, Phillipsburg, Knowlton Township, and Washington Borough.

 The following areas are scheduled to be treated: